 He is a columnist for Inc. Magazine and the Detroit Free Press, and has been named Ernst & Young Entrepreneur of the Year.

-Key topics: Big Little Breakthroughs, Disciplined Dreaming, Innovation Under Pressure, The Road to Reinvention
+Teams usually book this speaker for Big Little Breakthroughs, Disciplined Dreaming, Innovation Under Pressure, The Road to Reinvention.

 Book Josh Linkner via BigSpeak →